Delmonicos/charging-management-platform/README.md

 Front-end for the management of the charger nodes.

-It's a proof of concept : a quick admin dashboard to visualize informations pulled from the Polkadot BlockChain.
+A rapid proof of concept : an admin dashboard to visualize informations pulled from the Polkadot Blockchain.

 > cd user-frontend && rm -Rf node_modules yarn.lock package.json.lock && yarn && yarn run start